mrehkopf/vcs/README.md

 **Relative scale.** Scale the output frames as a percentage of the input resolution.

 **Padded output.** Pad the output frames to the given resolution.
 Padding is performed after all other forms of scaling (described above).
 Padding will never scale the frame itself: for instance, if the input frame is 640 x 480, and you pad it to 1280 x 960, the output will be a 1280 x 960 image with black bars around the perimeter and the original 640 x 480 frame in the middle.
+- Padded output is not available when using the OpenGL renderer.

 **Upscaler.** Set the type of scaling to be used when the output resolution is larger than the input resolution.
 Any relevant custom filtering (see below) will override this setting.